-If you edited or accidentally saved a version of the Informed Consent for Psychotherapy document and want to revert back to the default, we've included a copy for you below.
-Just delete the text in the current Informed Consent for Psychotherapy document and copy and paste the text below:
+If you edited or accidentally saved over the Informed Consent for Psychotherapy document included in your SimplePractice account and want to revert back to the default text, we've included this below.
+Just delete the text in the current Informed Consent for Psychotherapy document and copy and paste the following:

-The therapeutic relationship is unique in that it is a highly personal and at the same time, a contractual agreement.
+The therapeutic relationship is unique in that it is a highly personal and, at the same time, a contractual agreement.
 Given this, it is important for us to reach a clear understanding about how our relationship will work, and what each of us can expect.
 This consent will provide a clear framework for our work together.
 Feel free to discuss any of this with me.
-Please read and indicate that you have reviewed this information and agree to it by filling in the checkbox at the end of this document.
+Please read and indicate that you have reviewed this information and agree to it by signing at the end of this document.

 You have taken a very positive step by deciding to seek therapy.
 The outcome of your treatment depends largely on your willingness to engage in this process, which may, at times, result in considerable discomfort.
 Remembering unpleasant events and becoming aware of feelings attached to those events can bring on strong feelings of anger, depression, anxiety, etc. There are no miracle cures.
 I cannot promise that your behavior or circumstance will change.
 I can promise to support you and do my very best to understand you and repeating patterns, as well as to help you clarify what it is that you want for yourself.